ModelEarth/evaporation-kits/README.md

 ## Help us Create Kits for Kids

-**Cool Light Evaporation (CLEave) Kits for Kids** could use birefringent materials (crystals) with a [faraday rotator](https://youtu.be/17Y82tJDk2o?si=NTd8OrYJcbRvYvld&t=488) for polarizing light.
-As a simple alternative, we've listed affordable materials below for a science experiment using rolls of green plastic and polarizing film.
+**Cool Light Evaporation (CLEave)** STEAM Kits for Kids could use birefringent materials (crystals) with a [faraday rotator](https://youtu.be/17Y82tJDk2o?si=NTd8OrYJcbRvYvld&t=488) or polarizing film.
+We've listed affordable materials below for a science experiment using rolls of green plastic and polarizing film.

 During cold SuperThermal Evaporation (via the Photomolecular Effect), photons **cleave off clusters of water molecules**